Serbian Despotate: Regency and Stefan Branković

 As despot Lazar Branković had no sons, a three-member regency was formed after his death.
 It included Lazar's brother, the blind Stefan Branković, Lazar's widow Helena Palaiologina and Grand Duke Mihailo Anđelović.
 Mihailo Anđelović, whose brother was the Ottoman Grand Vizier Mahmud-pasha Anđelović, began to plot with the Ottomans behind the backs of Stefan and Helena.
 In March, he brought a small detachment of Ottoman soldiers into Smederevo to reinforce his own bid for the Despotate.
 But the soldiers unexpectedly raised the Ottoman flag on the ramparts and started shouting the Sultan's name.
 The enraged citizens of Smederevo rose up against Anđelović on March 31, taking him prisoner and capturing or killing most of the Ottoman detachment.
 Stefan Branković, who was proclaimed the new Despot, together with Helena Palaiologina, took control of Smederevo and the Despotate.

 During the chaos that surrounded Lazar's death and the split in the provisional regency, King Stjepan Tomaš of Bosnia attacked the Despotate's holdings west of the Drina river and conquered most of them, leaving only Teočak in the Despotate's hands.
 Mihail Silagyi likewise seized most of Lazar's towns north of the Danube.
 Immediately after Mihailo Anđelović's failed coup, the Ottomans began another invasion of Serbia.
 Although they would not make any significant territorial gains until 1459, this was the beginning of the end for the Serbian Despotate.
 Stefan Branković ruled until 8 April 1459, when he was overthrown by a plot between Helena Palaiologina and King Tomaš, whose son briefly ruled as the new Despot.

 Stjepan Tomašević and fall of the Despotate

-Stjepan Tomašević lost two countries to the Ottomans: Serbia in 1459 and Bosnia in 1463.
-His appointment as new despot was highly unpopular but pushed hard by his father, King Stjepan Tomaš of Bosnia.
-By this time Serbia was reduced to only a strip of land along the Danube.
+Stephen Tomašević of Bosnia lost two countries to the Ottomans: Serbia in 1459 and Bosnia in 1463.
+His appointment as the new despot was highly unpopular but pushed hard by his father, King Stephen Tomašević of Bosnia.
+By this time, Serbia was reduced to only a strip of land along the Danube.
 Sultan Mehmed II decided to conquer Serbia completely and arrived at Smederevo; the new ruler did not even try to defend the city.
-After negotiations, Bosnians were allowed to leave the city and Serbia was officially conquered by Turks on June 20, 1459.
+After negotiations, Bosnians were allowed to leave the city and Serbia was officially conquered by the Turks on June 20, 1459.